zekroTJA/slicerdicer/README.md

 ---

-© 2020 Ringo Hoffmann (zekro Development)
+© 2020 Ringo Hoffmann (zekro Development).
 Covered by the MIT Licence.